AndreasThinks/quarto-open-social-comments/README.md

 > **Note**: This extension was previously named "quarto-mastodon-comments".
 The repository has been renamed to better reflect its expanded functionality.
 The old installation command will continue to work thanks to GitHub's automatic redirects.

+## Migration from quarto-mastodon-comments

+If you previously used quarto-mastodon-comments, the simplest migration path is to install open-social-comments alongside it:

+1. Keep your existing quarto-mastodon-comments installation to maintain compatibility with older posts
+2. Install open-social-comments using the command below
+3. For new posts, use the open-social-comments configuration format

+This approach ensures your existing posts continue to work while allowing you to use the expanded features in new content.

 ## Installing

 ```bash